Back to Blog

-Package managers cover most software: winget and Windows Update on Windows, apt, dnf, zypper, snap, and flatpak on Linux.
-The Software Catalog exists for everything else: proprietary line-of-business tools, standalone installers, and vendor software that no repository tracks.
-It lives under Systems > Patch Management, and its defining feature is that you can find any third-party application by typing its name into a search box, with AI filling the gaps that package repositories leave.
+Package managers cover most software.
+On Windows that means winget and Windows Update, and on Linux apt, dnf, zypper, snap, and flatpak.
+The Software Catalog exists for everything else.
+That covers proprietary line-of-business tools, standalone installers, and vendor software that no repository tracks.
+It lives under Systems > Patch Management.
+A third-party application is added by typing its name into a search box, and AI resolution covers the applications that package repositories do not list.

 This post documents how the search works, what the AI does and does not do, and the verification gates between an AI-resolved catalog entry and software actually running on an endpoint.

 The catalog's add flow starts with a search box.
-Type an application name ("Google Chrome", "7-Zip", "Notepad++") and the search runs against two sources at once: the public winget catalog, and the organization's own Linux fleet inventory (so an app already installed somewhere in the fleet resolves with the package id agents actually observed).
+Type an application name ("Google Chrome", "7-Zip", "Notepad++") and the search runs against two sources at once, the public winget catalog and the organization's own Linux fleet inventory.
+An app already installed somewhere in the fleet resolves with the package id the agents observed.
 A match prefills the catalog entry with the package id, publisher, and version metadata, and installs can route through the native package manager.

-When neither source knows the app, a fallback appears: search the web for the official download.
+When neither source has the app, a fallback appears to search the web for the official download.
 That runs an AI web search which locates the vendor's official site and extracts the download URL, current version, publisher, and silent-install arguments.
-Every entry records where its data came from, and the source labels are deliberately blunt about trustworthiness:
+Every entry records where its data came from, and the source label states how the data was obtained:

-Two bulk actions apply the same machinery across the whole catalog: "Scan for PM" matches name-only entries against winget and the Linux package managers with no AI involved, and "Resolve remaining with AI" runs the AI resolution over whatever is left.
-AI resolution consumes AI quota like any other AI feature; package-manager matching does not.
+Two bulk actions apply the same resolution steps across the whole catalog.
+"Scan for PM" matches name-only entries against winget and the Linux package managers with no AI involved, and "Resolve remaining with AI" runs the AI resolution over whatever is left.
+AI resolution consumes AI quota like any other AI feature.
+Package-manager matching does not.

 What the AI cannot do

-The AI finds metadata.
-It does not deploy software.
+The AI resolves metadata and does not deploy software.
 Every entry the AI resolves lands in a needs-review state and cannot be deployed until an administrator verifies it.
-This is deliberate: an AI web search is the right tool for locating a vendor download page in seconds, and the wrong thing to trust unattended with code execution across a fleet.
+An AI web search locates a vendor download page quickly, and that result is not verified enough to authorize unattended code execution across a fleet.

 Install scripts and approval

-Each catalog entry can generate an install script through a "Draft install script" action, in one of two modes: a deterministic template, or an AI draft that accounts for the entry's silent-install arguments and platform.
-Either way the output enters the script approval pipeline as a pending script; it cannot run on any agent until it is reviewed and approved, the same gate every script in the platform passes through.
+Each catalog entry can generate an install script through a "Draft install script" action, in one of two modes, a deterministic template or an AI draft that accounts for the entry's silent-install arguments and platform.
+In both modes the output enters the script approval pipeline as a pending script.
+It cannot run on any agent until it is reviewed and approved, which is the same gate every script in the platform passes through.

 Distribution and installation

 Verified installers can be seeded onto Distribution Servers, agents that act as LAN-local file hubs, so a 200 MB installer crosses the WAN once rather than once per endpoint.
-Installation requires an install source: a verified download URL, a winget package id, or a hub-seeded binary.
-Entries with none of those are inventory records, not deployable packages, and the dashboard says so rather than failing at install time.
+Installation requires an install source.
+That can be a verified download URL, a winget package id, or a hub-seeded binary.
+Entries with none of those are inventory records and are not deployable packages.
+The dashboard reports that state instead of failing at install time.

 Version tracking and automations